 When Does a Cut Need Treatment?

 Even the smallest cut can result in a lot of bleeding, which can cause people to immediately think they need to rush to the nearest urgent care or emergency room to get the wound closed.
 However, minor cuts and scrapes are everyday occurrences, and they typically can be treated at home if the proper steps are followed.
-Learn which cuts can be treated at home and which need a trip to River’s Edge Express Clinic for care.
+Learn which cuts can be treated at home and which need a trip to River’s Edge Hospital’s Urgent Care Department for care.

 Cuts That Require Immediate Medical Attention